 If your cat loses the ability to move their hind end, you need to get them to your vet immediately.
 This could signal a very unpleasant condition known as aortic thrombo-embolism and occurs because of heart disease.
-In this condition, blood clots can form in their heart, travel through their bloodstream, and block of blood supply to certain areas.
-Your cat will most likely highlight their discomfort and pain and might pant, vocalize their distress, showcase agitation, and have paws that are cool to the touch or even blue/grey in color.
+In this condition, blood clots can form in their heart, travel through their bloodstream, and block off blood supply to certain areas.
+Your cat will most likely highlight their discomfort and pain and might pant, showcase agitation, and have paws that are cool to the touch or even blue/grey in color.
 Get your cat to the vet immediately if they are experiencing the ability to move as it could point to serious heart problems or other medical conditions that need immediate attention.

 Seizures can be very distressing for pet parents, and they sometimes occur in clusters and can get worse over time.
-They usually point to a more sever medical condition and could be a sign of epilepsy, brain injury, or the ingestion of poison.
+They usually point to a more severe medical condition and could be a sign of epilepsy, brain injury, or the ingestion of poison.
 It is imperative that you get your vet to the cat as soon as possible if a seizure occurs.
 Sometimes your cat will also display warning signs that they are about to have a seizure.
 The phases of a seizure:

-- Post-ictal behaviour: Your cat will probably be very disorientated, and might experience vomiting temporary paralysis, or even blindness.
+- Post-ictal behaviour: Your cat will probably be very disorientated, and might experience vomiting, temporary paralysis, or even blindness.
 These symptoms might last for a few days after the seizure, but your vet will be able to offer medical support and guidance to help them through this time.

 Refusing Food or Water